lilleman ba4503b4d1

 }

-• default status: 200 for view/html/json, 303 for redirect.
+• Default status: 200 for view/html/json, 303 for redirect.

 Escaping & the trust boundary

 • Text is auto-escaped; URLs are not scheme-checked.
-Partials escape text fields (labels, names), so those are injection-safe.
-But a URL field — nav href, a table cell link, a menu item, a breadcrumb, brand.logo — is emitted as-is inside the attribute: a javascript: or data: URL from upstream/user data becomes live XSS.
-When a URL comes from data you don't control, pass it through safeUrl() from #plugin-api first — it returns the URL when it's relative or http(s): and collapses anything else to "#":
+A URL field — nav href, a table cell link, a menu item, a breadcrumb, brand.logo — is emitted as-is inside the attribute, so a javascript: or data: URL from upstream data becomes live XSS.
+Pass any URL you don't control through safeUrl() from @plainpages/plugin-api; it collapses anything but relative/http(s): to "#":

-import { safeUrl } from "#plugin-api";
+import { safeUrl } from "@plainpages/plugin-api";

 return { view: "list", data: { rows: rows.map((r) => ({ ...r, href: safeUrl(r.href) })) } };